foorrkyy/mhp-lang/MHP general, detailed description.md

 sum 1 2 3 4; -- 10

-int fn int a φ int b{
+int fn a φ b{
 	-* for singular parameters in the both side the middle one gets picked as the function name *- print (a + b) / a;
 }

 2 φ 8; -* 5, well done!
-You made your own operator! *-
+You made your own operator!
+But it requires whitespace because it's a traditional function.
+You can solve this by declaring as a qualifier which we will mention later*-
 ```

 > For separating parameters, you can use tab and/or newline too.
 It doesn't matter how much whitespace did you use or used tab or newline, what matters is separating.